neumannjs/boilerplate-paper/demo/paper/02_installation.md

 choco install miktex pandoc pdf2svg imagemagick ghostscript
 ```

-Since there is no package for Pandoc-citeproc you will have to install that manually (see below).
+Since there is no package for Pandoc-crossref you will have to install that manually (see below).

 ### Install manually